 The origin of the Champagne house in Reims lies in the company Dubois Père et Fils, which is first mentioned in 1760.
 Later, this company was owned by Nicolas-Henri Schreider, who is considered the official founder in 1776.
-This ceased in 1827 his nephew Louis Roederer (1798-1870).
+This ceased in 1827 his nephew Louis Roederer (1809-1870).
 After the death of Schreider in 1833, the heir renamed the company to Roederer, which is still valid today.
 He managed to open up new markets in America and England, as well as the Russian tsar Alexander I (1777-1825) as a buyer of his champagne to win.
-In 1870, Louis Roederer II (+1880) took over the leadership of the company, which has meanwhile expanded considerably.
+In 1870, Louis Roederer II (1846-1880) took over the leadership of the company, which had expanded considerably in the meantime.

-The reserve wines will be in for a very long time foudres (large Limousin oak barrels with 4,000 to 5,000 liters volume) and about 250 stainless steel tanks with a volume of just under 10,000 liters stored.
+The reserve wines will be in for a very long time foudres (large Limousin oak barrels with 4,000 to 5,000 liters volume) and around 250 stainless steel tanks stored with almost 10,000 liters of volume.
 The oak barrels are in use for up to 60 years.
 Special attention is the Dosage given.
-The vintage champagne is stored for three to four years, the vintage champagne for five to six years on the lees.
+The vintage champagnes store three to four years, the vintage champagne ( Millésime ) five to six years on the yeast.
 After this dégorgement the bottles are stored for six months before being marketed.
-The standard version is called "Brut Premier" and is assembled from around 65% Pinot Noir, 30% Chardonnay and 5% Pinot Meunier.
+The standard version is called "Brut Premier" and will be around 65% Pinot Noir, 30% Chardonnay and 5% Pinot Meunier assembled.
 There are about 20% reserve wines.
 He is four years older produced.
-The vintage champagne "Brut Vintage (Milléssimé)" is made from about two-thirds Pinot Noir and one-third Chardonnay and stored at least five to six years on the yeast.
+The vintage champagne "Brut Vintage Milléssimé" is assembled from about two-thirds Pinot Noir and one-third Chardonnay and stored for at least five to six years on the yeast.
 There is also a rosé version with about 80% share of Pinot Noir.